cyberboyplas/RequisitosWh/README.md

 # - RequisitosWh -

-La mejor opción para instalar los repositorios mas necesarios, con distrubuciones como Termux o Debian.
+The best option to install the most necessary repositories, with distributions like Termux or Debian.

-Programado por el famoso Hacker Sensei
+Programmed by famous Hacker Sensei.

-# - Instalación Termux-
+# - INSTALLATION IN TERMUX-

 `termux-setup-storage`

-cuando salga una ventanita de permisos de almacenamiento, darle a permitir.
+when a storage permissions window pops up, hit allow

 `pkg install git`